Stability Services

 Health Home Programs

 Health Home is a care management service that coordinates all of the professionals involved in an individual’s care so that the individual’s medical, behavioral health, and social service needs are addressed comprehensively.
 The goal is to make sure individuals get the care needed through the following services: referrals/linkage to providers, coordination of care including appointment reminders and assistance with transportation, health promotion through advocacy, transitional care from inpatient to other settings, and individual and family support.
-To be eligible, individuals must be Medicaid eligible and have one of the following: two or more chronic conditions, HIV/AIDS, one severe and persistent mental health condition (adult), severe emotional disturbance (children), and/or complex trauma (children).
+To be eligible, individuals must be Medicaid eligible and have one of the following: two or more chronic conditions, HIV/AIDS, and/or one severe and persistent mental health condition (adult).

 Contact Information